JEK-III/DPLandscapePaper/DP_Landscape.md

 ##Data publication with a traditional journal article
 The most familiar model to researchers is data published along with a traditional journal article that uses it as the basis of analysis and conclusions.
 In the past, the article's publisher typically hosted the datset supplementary material, but that practice is being called into question.
-The Dryad repository accepts data underlying publications.
+The Dryad repository publishes data underlying journal articles.
-They started with a focus on ecology, but accept data from any field.
 Dryad makes data avialable and citeable, but any assesment of trustworthiness is done as part of the peer review of the article.
+For some kinds of data, in some fields, this has been the standard for a long time– microarray data, protein structure, nucelotide sequence.

 For instance, the Journal of Neuroscience stopped publishing supplemental material in 2010.
 Journal websites aren't well suited to ensuring data preservation, and they don't provide any means of discovery except through the article.
 Repositories, whether
-For some kinds of data, in some fields, this has been the standard for a long time– microarray data, protein structure, nucelotide sequence.

 ##Data publication with a data paper
 Data papers are a realatively new type of journal article that describe datasets (collection methods and rationale).
 Data papers are becoming popular in a variety of formats.
-What unties them is exclusion of analysis or any attempt to draw any conclusions.
+What unites them is exclusion of analysis or any attempt to draw conclusions.
 Data papers are being published in journals dedicated to the format, such as Nature Scientific Data and GeoScience Data Journal, as well as in journals that publish other types of papers, such as F1000 Research, Internet Archaeology, or GigaScience.
 Most of these journals require the data to be published in a third-party trustworthy repository, although a few are associated with repositories and hande the data themselves.
 Data papers are peer reviewed (more later); some take the novelty or potential impact of a dataset into consideration, while others only require that the data be scientifically valid.